Students' Rights in Massachusetts

 What Massachusetts laws exist to protect LGBT students?

-Chapter 76, Section 5 of the Massachusetts General Laws prohibits both sex and sexual orientation discrimination in its schools, whether committed by school employees or fellow students.
+Chapter 76, Section 5 of the Massachusetts General Laws prohibits gender identity, sex and sexual orientation discrimination in its schools, whether committed by school employees or fellow students.

 Harassment and Discrimination at School